kubernetes/website/content/en/docs/concepts/architecture/mixed-version-proxy.md

 * When a resource request reaches an API server that cannot serve that API (either because it is at a version pre-dating the introduction of the API or the API is turned off on the API server) the API server attempts to send the request to a peer API server that can serve the requested API.
-  It does so by identifying API groups / versions / resources that the local server doesn't recognise, and tries to proxy those requests to a peer API server that is capable of handling the request.
+  It does so by identifying API groups / versions / resources that the local server doesn't recognize, and tries to proxy those requests to a peer API server that is capable of handling the request.
 * If the peer API server fails to respond, the _source_ API server responds with 503 ("Service Unavailable") error.